NodeMonitoringService/nms-deployment/README.md

 # nms-deployment
-Script for deployment of NMS tools
+Files for deployment of NMS tools